zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Pinchia!"]
+"[Blessed One: "Pinchia!"]
 After seeing those who were annoyed by sex: People who are free are "annoyed" by sex,

 Binchia!
 So you become a perpetrator: you should abandon color in order to no